trajano/terraform-docker-swarm-aws/README.md

 ## Example

 The following shows an example of how to use the module.
+The contents are in `examples/simple` folder

 ### vpc.tf

 This shows an example of how to set up the VPC and security groups with the required elements for the module also exposes SSH, HTTP and HTTPS along with allowing the swarm to access the Internet.

 ```
+provider "aws" {
+}

 resource "aws_vpc" "main" {
   cidr_block           = "10.95.0.0/16"
   enable_dns_hostnames = true